-Our testing includes a comparison of how easy their software is to use and the quality of the images and book.
+Our testing includes a comparison of how easy the photo book software is to use as well as the quality of the images and book.
 The overall score is made up of quality (60%) and ease of use (40%).

 - Paper quality (30%) Takes into account the weight of the paper, how hard it is to crease, and whether it sits flat when the book is open on a table.

 - Cover and binding quality (20%) Evaluation includes whether the binding is visible when the book is open, the flexibility of the binding when the book is opened more than 180 degrees, how strongly it holds the pages in place, and whether it retains its flat shape or bows over time.